 Jiló (Solanum gilo) is a type of eggplant popular in parts of Brazil.
 This plant is originally from Africa (Sękara, A. et. al. 2007) and was brought to Brazil with the slave trade.
-Jiló is also a staple in parts of Africa, where it is called garden egg in English and aubergine in French, among many other names in African dialects.
-This Solanacious vegetable resembles “traditional” or European eggplant, Solanum melongena, in growth habit; however, the fruit of jiló is much smaller and bitter.
+Jiló is also a staple in parts of Africa, where it is called garden egg in English and aubergine in French, among many other names in African languages.
+This Solanacious vegetable resembles “traditional” or European eggplant, Solanum melongena, in growth habit; however, the fruit of jiló is bitter and much smaller.
 The Brazilian market values jiló for its bitterness.

 There are two basic types of jiló found in Brazil.
-One is called comprido verde claro (translating from Portuguese to "long, light green" in English - Figure 1) and the other is called morro redondo (translating from Portuguese to "round" in English - Figure 2).
-Morro Redondo is considered to be more bitter than comprido verde claro.
-Jiló starts out green and turns orange-red as it matures (Figure 3); Brazilians will not traditionally use jiló when it turns color.
-(In our experience, African customers will buy both white and green garden egg that turns color/matures.)
+One is called comprido verde claro (translating from Portuguese to "long, light green" in English - Figure 1) and the other is called morro redondo (translating from Portuguese to "round hill" in English - Figure 2).
+Morro Redondo is considered to be bitterer than comprido verde claro.
+The morro redondo type will also remain green, i.e. inmature and therefor marketable, longer than comprido verde claro types.
+Jiló starts out green and turns orange-red as it matures (Figure 3); Brazilians will traditionally not use jiló when it turns color.
+(In Massachusetts, African customers will buy both white and green garden egg/jiló that turns color as it matures.)

 Jiló is popular mostly in Southeastern Brazil, including the states of Minas Gerais (Figure 4), Espírito Santo, Goiás and Bahia (Figure 5).
 It is also found in markets in Rio De Janeiro (Figure 6) and São Paulo.
 Massachusetts is estimated to have the largest Brazilian population in the United States and a large percentage of this population is from states in Southeastern Brazil, especially the state of Minas Gerais.
-In Minas Gerais, the jiló type preferred is comprido verde claro; however, they will use morro redondo.
-In some other parts of Brazil jiló is only used as bird food.
+In Minas Gerais, the jiló type preferred is comprido verde claro; however, one will also see some morro redondo in markets in this state.
+In some other parts of Brazil jiló is used only as bird food (Zoraia Barros, Personal Communication).

-Jiló is used several ways in Brazilian cuisine, including as an accompaniment in main dishes, in soups and fried.
-In Southeastern Brazil, it is common in bars and restaurants to use jiló as a way to take away the taste of strong alcoholic beverages (tira-gosto in Portuguese).
-This is considered a good alternative to other dishes that traditionally are used in bars, such as pork rinds (torresmo in Portuguese), sausages and sardines, all of which are normally fried in oil.
+Jiló is used several ways in Brazilian cuisine, including as an ingredient in main dishes, soups, and fried.
+In Southeastern Brazil, it is common in bars and restaurants to snack onsautéed jiló and onions when drinking cachaça, the national drink of Brazil (This jiló and onion snack is called tira-gosto in Portuguese).
+Jiló and onions are considered a good alternative to other dishes that are traditionally used in bars, such as pork rinds (torresmo in Portuguese), sausages, and sardines, all of which are normally fried in oil.
 In rural areas of Brazil, where it is also known as jinjilo, jiló is an ingredient in a tonic used as a home remedy for influenza, colds, and fevers (Kurozawa, 2007).

-Jiló should be harvested shortly before it matures; as stated above, Brazlians will not accept Jiló that has turned color.
+https://worldcrops.org/sites/worldcrops.org/files/crops/production/IMG_8258.JPG Jiló should be harvested shortly before it matures; as stated above, Brazilians will not accept jiló that has turned color.

-It is recommended to stake and trellis jiló due to the size of the plants (Figure 11, above) (Figure 13).
-Branches on plants not staked can break.
+It is recommended to stake and trellis jiló due to the size of the plants (Figure 14, above) (Figure 16).
+Branches on plants not staked can break and reduce yields.

-There have been multiple sources of jiló seed since we first started working with this crop in 2003, including two “larger” companies that carried it in the past; however, neither offers jiló as of 2015.
-There are other smaller seed companies that have had jiló seed over the years; however, the cost per seed is very high since it is sold in small amounts.
-In addition, some of the seed sold by some companies as jiló does not appear be in fact jiló.
+There have been multiple sources of jiló seed since we first started working with this crop in 2003, including two popular seed companies among commercial growers that carried jiló seed; however, these two larger companies no longer offer jiló as of 2013.
+There are other smaller seed companies that have offered jiló seed over the years; however, the cost per seed can be very high because it is usually sold in small amounts.
+In addition, some companies sell seed as ”jiló”, but it may not actually be authentic.

 The best way to locate a seed company with jiló is to do a search online.
 You can try the following words in searchers: